berlinquin/col-opt/README.md

 - build/

-  Run 'make' from this directory to build the main project.
+  Run `make` from this directory to build the main project.
 This produces the 'colopt' binary.
 (Note that you will need the Clp and CoinUtils dependencies installed, see Dependencies section).